 After making the grid of dates I needed to choose the components.

-A big problem with a set and forget portfolio like this is the fact that no investor wants to be paying attention to the stocks that are actually in the portfolio and seeing what they say on earnings call etc. So the first criteria I set was that these need to be reliable stocks.
-In the case of dividends there are many occasions were a shaky company is still paying out dividends when it really shouldn’t be according to its financial position, and the last thing we want in a complicated portfolio like this is for one of the companies to cut the dividend completely forcing us to rearrange it all again.
+A big problem with a set-and-forget portfolio like this is the fact that no investor wants to be paying attention to the stocks that are actually in the portfolio and seeing what they say on earnings calls etc. So the first criterion I set was that these need to be reliable stocks.
+In the case of dividends, there are many occasions where a shaky company is still paying out dividends when it really shouldn’t be according to its financial position, and the last thing we want in a complicated portfolio like this is for one of the companies to cut the dividend completely forcing us to rearrange it all again.

 The Process of creating The (almost) Daily Dividend Portfolio

 The next thing I aimed for was to get as many stable monthly payers as I could find as they would offer 12 payments per year and as there is a limit to how many stocks you can hold in a pie.
 After stable monthly payers, I wanted stable quarterly payers and unfortunately, the USA does both monthly and quarterly payers better than us here in the UK which usually pays semi-annually and occasionally annually.
 This means that the portfolio is heavily weighted to US stocks.